scott-dang/Spotify2Youtube-python/README.md

 Also paste any more remaining keys, ids, secrets in the .env file (should just be YouTube related).
 Your YouTube OAuth should now be setup.

 #### To execute your code, run main.py
-If you have python installed, you can simply execute the command 'python main.py' in console
+If you have python installed, you can simply execute the command python main.py in console

 ------------